Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Have an overdue pregnancy (pregnancy that lasts longer than 41 weeks).
+• Are past your due date (pregnancy that lasts longer than 41 weeks)

-• Have health risks that threaten your health or the health of the fetus.
-These may include preeclampsia, gestational diabetes or growth restriction.
+• Have health risks that threaten your health or the health of the fetus (these may include preeclampsia or gestational diabetes)

 How does my healthcare provider know if I need cervical ripening?

 A Bishop score of less than six means that your cervix isn’t very ripe.
-So, cervical ripening might be necessary.
-A Bishop score of more than eight means you’re body is getting prepared for labor to start.
-And you probably won’t need cervical ripening if your labor is induced.
+So, your provider might need to ripen your cervix to prepare you for labor.
+A Bishop score of more than eight means your body is getting ready for labor to start, so you probably won’t need cervical ripening if your labor is induced.

 Advertisement